-The Bachelor of Business Administration in Health Care Management is a degree program designed to provide preparation in management for the health care industry.
+The Bachelor of Business Administration (BBA) in Health Care Management is a degree program designed to provide preparation in management for the health care industry.
 Courses in the major address current management issues and challenges confronting professionals in the health care field.
-Core courses provide a comprehensive exposure to the foundation principles of business that are needed to manage functions common to any business enterprise.
+Core courses provide a comprehensive exposure to the foundation principles of business.